kenn-cal/mkata-index/README.md

 It's just a glorified version, with cleaner pages and GitHub actions for easily adding, updating and removing packages from your index.

-Also check the [blogpost](https://www.freecodecamp.org/news/how-to-use-github-as-a-pypi-server-1c3b0d07db2/) of the original author !
+Also check the [blogpost](https://www.freecodecamp.org/news/how-to-use-github-as-a-pypi-server-1c3b0d07db2/) of the original author!

 ---